Drew Waters Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.69 team ERA ranks fourth among all MLB pitching staffs.
+- The Rays have a 3.64 team ERA that ranks first among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.